FlowFuse/helm/helm/flowforge/README.md

 ### Core

- - `forge.image` supply a fully qualified container image
+ - `forge.image` supply a fully qualified container image for the forge app (default `forge.regisry`/flowforge/forge-k8s:<App Version>)
  - `forge.domain` the domain instances will be hosted on
  - `forge.entryPoint` if the admin app is hosted on a different domain
  - `forge.https` is the Forge App accessed via HTTPS (default `true`)